William Hamlet the Elder

 This coincided with the new streamlined female fashion of high-waisted dresses and dainty slippers that lent themselves to elegant silhouettes.

 William Hamlet Jnr, who had joined his father in the business, died in 1815 whilst in his mid-thirties.
-His widow (possibly still illiterate) was left with five children aged between 2 and 13 years with a sixth child born three months later.
+His widow (possibly still illiterate) was left with five children aged between 2 and 13 years of age with a sixth child born three months later.
 Presumably her father-in-law would have done his best to support the young family but it was around this time that Hamlet Snr’s career as an artist ceased perhaps brought about his advancing years and possible infirmity, but undoubtedly affected also by his grief at losing his eldest child.

 William Hamlet died in 1822, seven years after the death of his son, and was buried on 19 September.
 If his recorded age of 73 on the burial record was correct, it would place his birth in 1748 or 1749.
 He was living at No. 79 Avon Street, an area of Bath that was filled with boarding houses during the 1800s and was described as ‘a desperate and impoverished place’.
 Church burial records stand as mute testimony not only to its multiple occupancy but to its being disease-ridden with consistently high death rates.